<

 CAMP Cassin X-Light50 cm360 g$200-$240

-Use this type for: Technical alpine routes, Cascade volcanoes’ steeper variations, Mount Baker via the Easton Glacier, Mount Rainier (Liberty Ridge), Aiguille du Midi technical climbs, Mont Blanc Massif technical satellite peaks, Eiger Mittellegi Ridge.
+Use this type for: technical alpine routes and the steeper Cascade volcano variations.
+Examples include Mount Baker via the Easton Glacier, Mount Rainier (Liberty Ridge), Aiguille du Midi technical climbs, Mont Blanc Massif satellite peaks, and the Eiger Mittellegi Ridge.

 Type 4: Ice Climbing Tools / Technical Tools